MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

   accuracy suddenly jumps to 100%.

-  This establishes a clear connection between grokking and the emergence of reasoning capabilities in transformers---**reasoning abilities aren't learned immediately but emerge after extended training periods.**
+  This establishes a clear connection between grokking and the emergence of reasoning capabilities in transformers—**reasoning abilities aren’t learned immediately but emerge after extended training periods.**

-{{\< figure src="/images/Screenshot 2025-04-15 at 9.51.55 AM.png"
+{{\< figure src=“/images/Screenshot 2025-04-15 at 9.51.55 AM.png”
-title="Fig.10: transformers can learn to reason implicitly, but this skill is only robustly acquired through grokking" width="700px" class="align-center" \>}}
+title=“Fig.10: transformers can learn to reason implicitly, but this skill is only robustly acquired through grokking” width=“700px” class=“align-center” \>}}

-- **Takeaway #2: Generalization Varies Across Reasoning Types**
+- **Takeaway \#2: Generalization Varies Across Reasoning Types**

   - With compositional reasoning, models achieved perfect performance on in-distribution (ID) test examples but failed to generalize to